-Medical schools assess six basic factors in judging an applicant's potential for success: cumulative and science GPAs, Medical College Admissions Test (MCAT) scores, the application, letters of evaluation and a personal interview.
+Medical schools assess six basic factors in judging an applicant's potential for success: cumulative GPA, science GPA ("BCPM"), Medical College Admissions Test (MCAT) scores, the application, letters of evaluation and a personal interview (and the CASPer, if required).
 Each school places different emphasis on these factors.